boxysean/FantasyEmail/README.md

 Copy contents of apache folder into `/etc/apache2/sites-available` and make a symlink from `/etc/apache2/sites-enabled/FantasyEmail` to `/etc/apache2/sites-available/FantasyEmail`.

+    sudo chown -R www-data *
     sudo apache2ctl restart

+www-data is your apache user.
+If www-data is not your apache user, change the apache config appropriately.

 # Old...